zola-25/zola-25.github.io/_posts/2021-05-05-signalR-loading-bar-with-cancellation-button-in-10-minutes.md

 ```

-In our /Views/Home/Index.cshtml, we define a few form controls, and a [bootstrap progress bar](https://getbootstrap.com/docs/4.0/components/progress/), that will demo the real time updates from calling the `Load(LoadViewModel loadViewModel, CancellationToken cancellationToken)` action method.
+In our /Views/Home/Index.cshtml, we define a few form controls, and a [bootstrap progress bar](https://getbootstrap.com/docs/4.0/components/progress/), that will demo the real time updates by pressing a button that makes an ajax call to the `Load(LoadViewModel loadViewModel, CancellationToken cancellationToken)` action method.

 ```cshtml